 Science 2.0 has published an article showing the relationship between new migration research and archeological research.

 A link has recently been established between current Native Americans and the earliest known migrations into America.

-Finally, a summary of news in ancient DNA research is presented in Science Daily.
+Finally, a summary of news in ancient DNA research by Quanta Magazine.

 I met dad and mom when they were 27 and 26.
 This is how they looked then, and always.
 They were in the first years of a long adventure that began with World War II, and ended in the next millennium.
 They had lives before we met them, and even before they met each other, and their life with us was a continuation of their separate paths.
 But to us, their children, their lives were the normal order of the universe.
 I was far into adulthood before I realized how rare was their gift to us.
 There was never a day when I doubted their love and dedication.